 On the points side, those ‘adjustments’ that Rohrlach mentions are an increase in the Velocity Points needed for many other redemptions, such as international partner airlines and points upgrades.
 This isn’t ideal, though it also isn’t entirely surprising as anyone who’s been in the game long enough will know that devaluations will eventually happen.

-In this case, the changes aren’t too extreme.
+In this case, the points increases aren’t too extreme.
 If you’re planning to use your Velocity Points, try to lock in your desired reward before the increase takes effect – you have until 18 November 2024 for Virgin Australia upgrades and 20 January 2025 for flight reward redemptions.

 This story is still developing and will update with the latest information.